 Policy consultation outcomes

-Here you will find a summary of the results of recent surveys and any changes residents were able to influence:
+Below you will find a summary of the results of recent consultations and the changes suggested by residents.

 Void Management Policy – April 2024